Azadehkhojandi/computer-vision-fish-frame-proposal/README.md

 This notebook shows how you can benefit from [Microsoft Computer vision](https://azure.microsoft.com/en-au/services/cognitive-services/computer-vision/) to analyse video frames.
 This sample analyses the underwater video and extracts frames and retruns back frames that has fish in it.
 Depends on your use case, you can adjust the extract rate.
 You can define to extract a frame every 20 seconds.

-Please note in your production environment we won't recommend adding videos and extracted frame.
-It's only added as a sample and for your reference only
+Please note in your production environment we won't recommend adding videos and extracted frames into your source repository.
+It's only added as a sample and for your reference only.

-[Steve Van Bodegraven](https://www.linkedin.com/in/svanbodegraven/), works directly with fisheries across Australia and help them to adopt new technologies and improve the manual processes by using AI and machine learning.
+[Steve Van Bodegraven](https://www.linkedin.com/in/svanbodegraven/), works directly with fisheries across Australia and lead projects that help fisheries to adopt new technologies and improve the manual processes by using AI and machine learning.
 He came up with `frame proposal` term.

 Imagine you are a marine biologist!
 On weekly basis, you go to specific spots in the ocean to study fish diversity, abundance and behaviour of species over time.
 You will use Baited remote underwater video, named BRUV to record what’s happening underwater.
 This part of the job if you like water and outdoor actives are super awesome!